If you would like to get in touch with us, please email our Program Manager Caroline Webster at email@example.com

 Through salon-style retreats and workshops, one-on-one intensives and career training programs, Suzanne has helped countless writers on their path to signing with top agents, getting acquired by the NY houses, hitting bestseller lists and winning prestigious literary awards.
 Her secret sauce is her intuitive "channeling" which divines what the work needs and the highest vision of where the writer can go.
 In honing these abilities she has trained with Kristen Carmichael and Michael Harmon's School of Shamanic Studies.
 She is also trained in Thai Head Massage and Reiki.

 In her previous life, Suzanne worked at the School for International Training with language and cultural immersion programs in Africa and Asia.
-She is a certified Laban Technique dance teacher (K-12) and has choreographed for the Bread and Puppet Theater and worked in Jacques D’Ambois' National Dance Institute in Soho.
-Today she lives on the shore of southern Connecticut and is one of the principal organizers of the Brattleboro Literary Festival.
-Currently she is at work on The Gateless Writer, a seminal book about the creative process.
+She is a certified Laban Technique dance teacher and has choreographed for the Bread and Puppet Theater and worked in Jacques D’Ambois' National Dance Institute in Soho.
+Today she lives on the shore of southern Connecticut and at work on The Gateless Writer, a seminal book about the creative process.